Here’s what you need to know about nicotine if you want to QUIT smoking for good

 - The decline in the adult smoking rate has stalled on around 25% of the population, with smoking rates of women showing the least decline and rates of smoking amongst indigenous Australians remaining well above the national average.

-- A child who starts smoking aged 14 years, is 5 times more likely to die from lung cancer than someone who began smoking at 24, and 15 times more likely to die from lung cancer than someone who has never smoked (Doran, Girgis, Sanson-Fisher, 1998Australian Journal of Public Health vol22 no3).
+- A child who starts smoking aged 14 years, is 5 times more likely to die of lung cancer than someone who began smoking at 24, and 15 times more likely to die of lung cancer than someone who has never smoked (Doran, Girgis, Sanson-Fisher, 1998Australian Journal of Public Health vol22 no3).

 What Happens When You Stop Smoking

 According to statistics compiled by the American Lung Association, your body will begin going through the following changes as soon as you STOP SMOKING.